PaulShi666/Mocker/README.md

 * using Promise Object,ES6 modules to increase code efficiency
 * separate constant config module so you can pack this tool with your won config

-This tool in some way refers to existing Mocking Libraries[nuysoft/Mock](https://github.com/nuysoft/Mock/tree/refactoring),[mennovanslooten/mockJSON](https://github.com/mennovanslooten/mockJSON),[sinonjs/sinon](https://github.com/sinonjs/sinon)
+This tool in some way refers to existing Mocking Libraries [nuysoft/Mock](https://github.com/nuysoft/Mock/tree/refactoring),[mennovanslooten/mockJSON](https://github.com/mennovanslooten/mockJSON),[sinonjs/sinon](https://github.com/sinonjs/sinon)

 ## Questions?
 having any questions? please contact me(1976727209@qq.com) or leave your quesion here [New Issue](https://github.com/PaulShi666/Mocker/issues/new).